 The Cincinnati Coalition for Physician Wellness

 Recognizing a strong association between physician burnout, emergence of mental illness and physician suicide, the Cincinnati Coalition for Physician Wellness and several of its health system constituents have partnered with the Lindner Center of HOPE to establish the Physician Mental Health Program.
+For more information on joining the Coalition please contact Natalie Peterson.

 Physician Mental Health Program